olumideogungbemi/olumideogungbemi.github.io/README.md

     - Carried out research about 60+ company’s prospective customers within the Geospatial industry to create detailed customer profiles.
     - Provide reports and do presentations to management and the various departments on new research insights and business intelligence resulting in 12% increase in lead generation output.
     - Research and business intelligence gathered to offer insights and recommendations to contributing to 8% increase in the company's competitive advantage.
     - Accumulate and store insights from internal and external research resuting in in a centralize repository https://opendata.sambusgeospatial.com/ of data points across verticals to aid decision making and usage by the various departments and management
+    - Contributed 20+ published additional blogs across verticals and product offerings. https://sambusgeospatial.com/blog/

 -Business Development Intern
   - Jun-Dec 2021
   - Responsibilities:
     - Research into the company’s market to gather business intelligence relevant to business development activities.
     - Develop new markets, expand existing market opportunities, and engage in market penetration activities for the company.
-    - Contributed to 20+ published GIS blogs/articles
+    - Contributed to 20+ published GIS blogs/articles https://sambusgeospatial.com/blog/
     - Presented solutions to clients across 12 verticals

 - **Demarcator (EAD field organization) – National population commission, Ogun**